vernjan/ctf-writeups/write-ups/HackyEaster2021/level6/eggcryptor/README.md

 APK stands for [Android application package](https://en.wikipedia.org/wiki/Android_application_package).

-There are some good advices how to reverse APK https://stackoverflow.com/questions/1249973/decompiling-dex-into-java-sourcecode/8016997.
+There are some good advices on [how to reverse APK](https://stackoverflow.com/questions/1249973/decompiling-dex-into-java-sourcecode/8016997).

 ## Apktool